bicCluster/learning-cluster/README.md

 * You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
 * You need to set up password-less SSH during the process, the manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).
 If not, modify /etc/hosts and restart both server and clients.
+* If something goes wrong, check your firewall settings or you may find causes by looking at log files under /var/log

 ## <a name="test-mapreduce">Test a MapReduce Program</a>